Career In Microbiology

 Microorganisms – are those organisms which are very small can’t be seen with the naked eyes like bacteria, viruses, and fungi.

-Is simple words, microbiology is a broad discipline of biology with works with the function, structure, uses, and the existence of the microscopic organism.
+Is simple words, microbiology is a broad discipline of biology which works with the function, structure, uses, and the existence of the microscopic organism.

 You can also see the example of bacteria in “Yogurt”.
 Bacterial cell helps the milk to change into yogurt using fermentation process.

-Microbiology overlaps the various other degree areas of biology like as molecular biology, genetics & immunology.
+Microbiology overlaps various other degree areas of biology like molecular biology, genetics & immunology.